-check out our events page to Sign Up and get involved!
+check out our upcoming events page to Sign Up and get involved!

 19th Annual Native American Longhouse Salmon Bake – May 19th, 2017

 The NAL Eena Haws’ Annual Salmon Bake is their largest event of the year and it’s a great opportunity to learn more about Native American and Pacific Island culture here on campus while enjoying traditional Indigenous cuisine!